dalenewman/Transformalize/README.md

 </pre>

 Instead of getting order details (the records), `check` mode parses and returns the arrangement.
-Copy the `<fields/>` into the arrangement like this:
+Copy the `<fields/>` from the output into your arrangement like this:

 ```xml
 <cfg name="NorthWind">